Trump vows quick action on 'barbaric' Syria chemical attack

 International bodies led by the Organisation for the Prohibition of Chemical Weapons (OPCW) were trying to establish exactly what happened in Douma, a rebel-held town in the eastern Ghouta district.

-Britain and the United States agreed on Monday that the attack in Syria bore the hallmarks of previous chemical weapons attacks carried out by Assad’s government, the British foreign office said.
+Britain and the United States agreed on Monday that the attack bore the hallmarks of previous chemical weapons attacks by Assad’s government but neither country gave details of what kind of chemical might have been used or how the attack was staged.

+“The images, especially of suffering children, have shocked the conscience of the entire civilized world,” White House spokesman Sarah Sanders said.
+“Sadly, these actions are consistent with Assad’s established pattern of chemical weapons use.”

-Trump said he was talking to military leaders and would decide who was responsible for the “barbaric act” - whether it was Russia, Syrian President Bashar al-Assad’s government, Iran, or all of them together.
+Trump said he was talking to military leaders and would decide who was responsible for the “barbaric act” - whether it was Russia, Assad’s government, Iran, or all of them together.

 A day earlier, the U.S. president who had sought warmer relations with Russia criticized Putin by name on Twitter as he castigated Russia and Iran for backing “Animal Assad.”